Hidden home buying costs can add thousands to your real estate bill. Budget carefully before you buy.

 Axess Law real estate lawyers (Toronto area or Ottawa) review your offer to purchase before you submit it to protect your right to get your deposit back.

 After a deposit, your mortgage lender may charge a mortgage origination fee right up front.
 You could pay $100 to apply for a loan or a percentage of the loan amount may be added to your mortgage.
-Fees cover the cost of processing a loan, checking your credit history with Equifax or others or a myriad of expenses your lender may charge.
+Home buying fees cover the cost of processing a loan, checking your credit history with Equifax or others, or a myriad of expenses your lender may charge.

 Mortgage Loan Default Insurance